-This exhibition is accompanied by a special issue of Continent journal.
-It will be followed by a symposium at Eyebeam including an installation by #trashDAY in the restrooms.
+This exhibition was accompanied by a special issue of Continent journal.
+It was followed by a symposium at Eyebeam, including an installation by #trashDAY in the restrooms.
 An additional installation of this concept will take place at DIAS Kunsthal in Vallensbaek, Denmark.
 Acoustic Infrastructure is made possible with the generous support of the National Endowment for the Arts.

 Acoustic Infrastructure is organized and curated by Jamie Allen with Michael Clemow in New York, and Morten Søndergaard with Rasmus Vestergaard in Copenhagen.